Table of contents

 Cultivate all types of brand advocates.
 Social responsibility consulting firm Good.Must.Grow says higher-income buyers and female shoppers are more likely to be motivated by corporate responsibility.
 But segmenting buyers this way can do both them and your brand a disservice.

 Instead, consider using shared values to identify conscientious shoppers, and communicate with them based on those values (not their age, gender, or income level).
 Once you connect with ethical consumers, encourage them.
 They know that their dollar has a unique type of power, and they use that influence to bolster causes they care about.
 Help them do that by cheering them on.

 How to catch their eye

 Strategies for cementing brand perception among these shoppers vary from conscientious communication to taking a deeper look at how you’re conducting business.

-Trade “bah, humbug!” for a “humblebrag.”
+Don’t be afraid to toot your own horn.
 Tell the world what you’re doing to effect change.
 Some small business owners hesitate to “brag” about all they are doing to help support a cause.
-But the holiday season is the perfect time to spotlight how your business contributes to your local community and beyond.
-Shoppers are thoughtful during the holiday season.
-Your generous tidings may even inspire someone to look into becoming a more conscientious consumer year-round.
+But the COVID-19 pandemic is the perfect time to spotlight how your business contributes to your local community and beyond.
+Consumers are looking for good news right now.
+Your generosity may even inspire someone to look into becoming a more ethical consumer.